 Twitter finds its AI tends to crop out black people, men from photos

-LONDON: Twitter's image-cropping algorithm has a problematic bias toward excluding black people and men, the company said in new research on Wednesday, adding that "how to crop an image is a decision best made by people."
+LONDON: Twitter's image-cropping algorithm has a problematic bias toward excluding black people and men, the company said in new research on Wednesday (May 19), adding that "how to crop an image is a decision best made by people".

 The study by three of its machine learning researchers was conducted after user criticism last year about image previews in posts excluding black people's faces.